yavzali/shopify-modest-fashion-theme/development_methodology.md

 - [ ] **Preserve Dawn's HTML structure and CSS classes** in all modifications
 - [ ] **Justify any visual changes** in terms of aggregated content needs
 - [ ] Use MCP Playwright for desktop and mobile screenshot verification
-- [ ] Monitor Shopify CLI for sync errors in terminal, and  Use `shopify theme dev`** for active development & testing
+- [ ] Monitor Shopify CLI for sync errors in terminal
 - [ ] Test on live theme: **Central Catalog Theme**
 - [ ] **Verify structural consistency** with Dawn's foundation
 - [ ] Update documentation with lessons learned